-Restoration of the Cascade was fully completed in August of 2004, and it was reopened as a regional nonprofit performing arts center.
-The restoration was carried out in a way that honored the heritage of the building while providing the functionality of a modern professional performing arts facility, complete with state of the art sound, lighting, and theatre technology.
-The theatre now hosts a wide range of arts and cultural events, providing a space for local productions as well as drawing nationally-renowned acts.
-The McConnell Foundation was proud to be a major sponsor, along with many other partners and funders.
+A gift of $750,000 in funding by The McConnell Foundation helped with the restoration of the Cascade Theatre, which was completed on August 14, 2004 when it reopened as a regional nonprofit performing arts center.
+The restoration was carried out in a way that honored the heritage of the building while providing the functionality of a modern professional performing arts facility, complete with state-of-the-art sound, lighting and theater technology.
+The theatre hosts a wide range of arts and cultural events, including concerts, dance, stage and film presentations.
+Restoration was made possible by many partners and funders.